thanhnguyenhy234/quizz/README.md

 # 📝 Streamlit Quiz Application

-A simple multiple-choice quiz application built with Streamlit that reads questions from a CSV file, collects user responses, and stores results.
+A multiple-choice quiz application built with Streamlit that reads questions from a CSV file, collects user responses, stores results, and sends them to Telegram automatically.

 ## Features